 Everlast Access Technologies carries out annual training need analysis to identify the gap between employees' competencies and needs of training.
-In 2017, we approached via the Occupational Safety and Health Coordinator and the National Institute of Occupational Safety and Health ("NIOSH") Safety Course.
-The chart below illustrates the training programme provided by PMBT in 2017 to develop the capability of our employees and facilitate career growth.
+We approached via the Occupational Safety and Health Coordinator and the National Institute of Occupational Safety and Health ("NIOSH") Safety Course.
+The chart below illustrates the training programme provided by PMBT to develop the capability of our employees and facilitate career growth.
 The examples of our training and development programme are summarised in the chart below: